moessam93/NET-Test-2025/README.md

 # NET-Test-2025

-A .NET 8 Web API project for client management with CRUD operations, built with clean architecture principles.
+A .NET 8 Web API project for client management with CRUD operations, built with clean architecture principles and secured with Azure AD OAuth2 authentication.

 ## Features